We all have our opinions about millionaires and the rich.

 With the college dropout stories of Mark Zuckerberg (founder of Facebook) and Matt Mullenweg (founder of WordPress), it’s easy to discredit education, but when you consider that most millionaires have a minimum of a bachelors degree, it’s easy to see that these successful dropouts are the exception to the rule.

 How you can apply it: Get an education!
-If you decide to dropout and become a self-made millionaire, more power to you, but getting started with an education will increase your chances for earning more money.
+If you decide to drop out and become a self-made millionaire, more power to you, but getting started with an education will increase your chances of earning more money.

 5. Millionaires Don’t “Look” Rich